-DOCTOR OF PHILOSOPHY (PhD) The programme outcomes have been achieved if the student has made an original contribution to knowledge in the chosen field as evidenced by a thesis with proper structure, style, and language that includes: Identification and formulation of an original engineering research problem; Critical engagement with existing knowledge to compile a comprehensive and relevant exposition thereof, which also reveals the originality of the envisaged contribution; Development and execution of appropriate and advanced research procedures to solve the research problem and verify the solution; Assessment, validation and conclusion of research problem, research process, research results and the originality of the contribution.
-MASTER OF ENGINEERING (MEng) The programme outcomes have been achieved if the student demonstrates competence in applying research methodology as evidenced by a dissertation with proper structure, style, and language that includes: Identification and formulation of an engineering research problem; Critical engagement with existing knowledge to compile a relevant literature survey; Development and execution of appropriate research procedures to solve the research problem and verify the solution; Assessment, validation and conclusion of research results and solutions; and Communication of the research problem, research process and research results.
-MASTER OF SCIENCE IN ENGINEERING SCIENCES (MSc) The programme outcomes have been achieved if the student demonstrates competence in applying research methodology as evidenced by a dissertation with proper structure, style, and language that includes: Identification and formulation of a research problem within the context of engineering science; Critical engagement with existing knowledge to compile a relevant literature survey; Development and execution of appropriate research procedures to solve the research problem and verify the solution; Assessment, validation and conclusion of research process and solutions; and Communication of the research problem, research process and research results.
+DOCTOR OF PHILOSOPHY (PhD) The programme outcomes have been achieved if the student has made an original contribution to knowledge in the chosen field as evidenced by a thesis with proper structure, style, and language that includes: Identification and formulation of an original engineering research problem; Critical engagement with existing knowledge to compile a comprehensive and relevant exposition thereof, which also reveals the originality of the envisaged contribution; Development and execution of appropriate and advanced research procedures to solve research problem and verify solution; Assessment, validation and conclusion of research results and solutions; and Communication and defence of the research problem, research process, research results and the originality of the contribution.
+MASTER OF ENGINEERING (MEng) The programme outcomes have been achieved if the student demonstrates competence in applying research methodology as evidenced by a dissertation with proper structure, style, and language that includes: Identification and formulation of an engineering research problem; Critical engagement with existing knowledge to compile a relevant literature survey; Development and execution of appropriate research procedures to solve research problem and verify solution; Assessment, validation and conclusion of research results and solutions; and Communication of the research problem, research process and research results.
+MASTER OF SCIENCE IN ENGINEERING SCIENCES (MSc) The programme outcomes have been achieved if the student demonstrates competence in applying research methodology as evidenced by a dissertation with proper structure, style, and language that includes: Identification and formulation of a research problem within the context of engineering science; Critical engagement with existing knowledge to compile a relevant literature survey; Development and execution of appropriate research procedures to solve research problem and verify solution; Assessment, validation and conclusion of research process and research results.